-Understanding the Two-Bucket Method
+Understanding the Two Bucket Wash Method

 Two bucket Wash Process Highlights

-• Use a high-quality wash mitt to wash the exterior, starting from the top and working down, washing panel by panel.
+- Use a high-quality wash mitt to wash the exterior, starting from the top and working down, washing panel by panel.

-Knowing the basics of the two-bucket wash method, let’s take a look at the tools and materials you’ll need to properly complete a wash on your vehicle.
+Knowing the basics of the two bucket wash method, let’s take a look at the tools and materials you’ll need to properly complete a wash on your vehicle.

-• Grit Guards: Insert a grit guard at the bottom of each bucket.
+- Grit Guards: Insert a grit guard at the bottom of each bucket.
 Grit guards are used to trap dirt, grit, and other particles at the bottom of the bucket, stopping them from mixing with the water above and moving onto the wash mitt.
 This step helps prevent scratching of your car’s paint during the cleaning process.

-• Microfiber Towels: For drying your vehicle after washing, microfiber towels are the best choice.
+- Microfiber Towels: For drying your vehicle after washing, microfiber towels are the best choice.
 Their texture and high absorbency allow for quick and efficient exterior drying without leaving behind water spots or streaks.

 Pre-Wash and Preparation

 Next, inspect your car exterior thoroughly.
 Look for spots with heavy dirt.
-These spots will need more attention during the pre-wash.
+These spots will need more attention during the pre-rinse.
 It might be tempting to scrub these areas but don’t.
 Scrubbing can result in scratches and swirls on your car’s finish.
 Instead, let the pressure washer or garden hose do the work.

-The Complete Two-Bucket Wash Method for Your Car
+The Complete Two-Bucket Car Wash Method

 Firstly, set up the two buckets, one for soapy water and the other for clean rinse water.
 Add a grit guard in the soapy water and rinse the bucket to catch the dirt and debris.